-Biden, Trudeau to hold talks on migration, Haiti and more
+Biden, Trudeau meet on migration, China and more

 OTTAWA, ONTARIO (AP) — President Joe Biden and Canadian Prime Minister Justin Trudeau are set to announce an agreement aiming to stem the flow of asylum seekers at unofficial border crossings from the U.S. to Canada.

 The agreement on Friday comes as Biden makes his first visit to Canada as president.
-Wide-ranging Trudeau-Biden talks also were expected to touch on the 13-month old war in Ukraine, military spending, shared concerns about China’s aggressiveness, and violence and political instability in Haiti.
+Wide-ranging Trudeau-Biden talks also were touching on the 13-month old war in Ukraine, military spending, shared concerns about China’s aggressiveness, and violence and political instability in Haiti.

-Biden and Trudeau were to meet for private talks before the U.S. president was to deliver a speech to the Canadian Parliament.
-The leaders also were to hold a joint press conference, and Trudeau and his wife, Sophie Grégoire Trudeau, were to host Biden and first lady Jill Biden for a gala dinner before the visiting Americans were returning to the U.S. Friday evening.
+Biden and Trudeau met for private talks before the U.S. president was to deliver a speech to the Canadian Parliament.
+The leaders also were to hold a joint press conference, and Trudeau and his wife, Sophie Grégoire Trudeau, were to host Biden and first lady Jill Biden for a gala dinner before the visiting Americans were returning to the U.S.

+Biden in brief comments at the start of the Friday meeting said he often tells other world leaders the United States is lucky to have Canada as a neighbor.

+“We disagree … on things occasionally but there’s no fundamental difference in the democratic values we share and it really makes a big difference,” Biden said.

 As for China, Canadians Michael Kovrig and Michael Spavor, arrested there in 2018, were expected to be on hand for Biden’s Parliament speech.